Zyxtis/Stratagem-Hotkey-Manager/README.md

 You can change these hotkeys by setting your own.
 To disable an unwanted function, simply clear its corresponding key field using Backspace and click "Apply".

-Checkbox Function Description:

-This adds the * operator to your hotkey.
+Checkbox Function Description: This adds the * operator to your hotkey.
 This means it will trigger regardless of whether other modifier keys (like Ctrl, Alt, Shift, or Win) are held down at the same time.
 Only use this option for keybinds where you need them to activate independently of active modifiers.
 For example, if you're sprinting (holding Shift) and want to simultaneously call a stratagem or drop your backpack using a hotkey.
 Be careful: if you already use modifier-key combinations (e.g., Ctrl+Q) for your keybinds, activating this option for the plain 'Q' key can lead to overlapping triggers or unexpected behavior.

-Weapon Assistant

-Designed for use with weapons like: Epoch, RS-422 "Railgun", ARC-3 "Arc Thrower", PLAS-101 "Purifier", and PLAS-15 "Scythe".
+Weapon Assistant: Designed for use with weapons like: Epoch, RS-422 "Railgun", ARC-3 "Arc Thrower", PLAS-101 "Purifier", and PLAS-15 "Scythe".
 There are four available modes: one for Epoch, two for the RS-422 "Railgun" and one universal for other weapons:

     Purifier/Arc Thrower: Charges for 1 second, then releases.
 Hold the left mouse button for continuous fire.